Overton High School val and sal

 Parents’ Names: Anthony and Felicia Emmel

 What organizations are you involved in?
-(Please list any leadership positions too): Beta Club President, Student Council, Mustang Baseball
+Beta Club President, Student Council, Mustang Baseball

 What are your plans after high school?
 To attend Kilgore College then transfer to UT Tyler and and pursue a career in the medical field.